mantidproject/mantid/dev-docs/source/Widgets/Plotting.rst

 The design is such that the user has the ability to handle all matplotlib objects, whilst the plotting and axis changing is handled internally.
-For this reason, only functions that are *absolutely necesssary* should be exposed, as this maintains simplicity for the user of the wrapper.
+For this reason, only functions that are *absolutely necessary* should be exposed, as this maintains simplicity for the user of the wrapper.

 Functionality
 ^^^^^^^^^^^^^